yaph/logya/README.rst

     logya create mysite
     cd mysite

-    # add content and then generate the site in the deploy directory
+    # add content and then generate the site in the public directory
     logya gen

-    # serve the site from deploy on http://localhost:8080
+    # serve the site from public directory on http://localhost:8080
     logya serve